 First Release (1004)

-As of May 2010, parsing the WikiWoods corpus is complete, and [incr tsdb()] profiles are available for download (typically, one would extract the HPSG derivation from the 'result' relation, i.e. field #11 of the underlying tsdb(1) data files).
-Each archive contains [incr tsdb()] data files for about 1300 WikiWoods segments, and the files are designed to 'plug into' the directory structure of the so-called LOGON distribution.
+As of May 2010, parsing the WikiWoods corpus is complete, and [incr tsdb()] profiles are available for download (typically, one would extract the HPSG derivation from the result relation, i.e. field #11 of the underlying tsdb(1) data files).
+Each archive contains [incr tsdb()] data files for about 1300 WikiWoods segments, and the files are designed to ‘plug into’ the directory structure of the so-called LOGON distribution.

 To simplify access to the derivation trees, and to readily make available other views on the HPSG analyses—as described by Flickinger et al. (2010)—we also provide a set of plain text files, exported from [incr tsdb()].
 As of early June, export files are available for download as ten archives, each containing compressed export files for about 1300 segments.
 Due to technical issues in a few corner cases, some 30 segments are currently still missing from these exports.

 This work is in part funded by the University of Oslo, through its research partnership with the Center for the Study of Language and Information at Stanford University.
-Experimentation and engineering on the scale of Wikipedia is made possible through access to the TITAN high-performance computing facilities at the University of Oslo, and we are grateful to the Scientific Computation staff at UiO, as well as to the Norwegian Metacenter for Computational Science.
+Experimentation and engineering on the scale of Wikipedia is made possible through access to the high-performance computing facilities at the University of Oslo, and we are grateful to the Scientific Computing staff at UiO, as well as to the Norwegian Metacenter for Computational Science.
 Distribution of the WikiWoods data is supported by the national NorStore Storage Infrastructure and the UiO on-line Language Technology Resources collection.

 Following is an attempt at listing related initiatives.
 In case you know of additional pointers that should be included, please email StephanOepen.